falconmick/tdd-demo/packages/slide/slides.md

 <!--
-Next where it would make sense we would take the time to refactor, this can be as simple as renaming a test into one that explained what the test was achieving OR it could end up being changes to code through refactoring the code under test or even the tests themselves
+Next where it would make sense we would take the time to refactor, this can be as simple as renaming a test OR it could end up being changes to code through refactoring our production code or even our unit tests themselves -->

--->

 ---